 Body Love?
 Part III...
 HELP

 In my last post, Body Love?
-Part II, I described the drastic process of change in my belief system one morning during Yoga practice.
-It has been over a year since then.
-The change has remained, however, the journey has been challenging as I’ve sought to make peace with mind, body, and food.
+Part II, I wrote about the drastic change in my beliefs about body size one morning during Yoga practice.
+It has been over a year since and the change has remained, however, the journey has been challenging as I’ve sought to make peace with mind, body, and food.

 When working with clients facing challenges with eating, I tend to refer them to a nutritionist, yet it was never advice I took for myself.
 My psychotherapist self had me convinced that I could handle it all on my own.
 However, as I began to explore eating without reservation or judgement, regardless of any changes in my weight, I continued to find myself drawn to overeating.